It never ceases to amaze me how many traders fail to trade their plan. Instead, they rely on hold and hope as a strategy.

 What happens in a short squeeze?
 Shorts trying to get out of their position buy shares.
 When they buy on the ask or slightly higher to ensure their order gets filled … it can be a thing of terrible beauty.

 As more and more shorts try to get out, the price squeezes higher and higher.
 Some recent short squeezes have spiked 100% … 200% … even up to 300%.
 And these things can move fast.
-The problem with short selling, especially right now, is that you can’t always cut losses quickly even if that’s your plan.
+The problem with margin account.
+Specifically for short selling, especially right now, is that you can’t always cut losses quickly even if that’s your plan.

 You can get destroyed almost immediately.
 I keep hearing about big-time short-sellers getting crushed.
 Blown up accounts all over the place.
 I get messages and emails with short squeeze horror stories.